johanbrandhorst/bomberman/README.md

-# bomberman
+# Bomberman
-A bomberman clone me and some friends from uni made as part of a C++ project
+A Bomberman clone me and some friends from uni made as part of a C++ project

+## Authors
+* Oskar Daniels
+* Robin Carlsson
+* David Enberg
+* Simon André
+* Johan Brandhorst